We are seeking to expand and strengthen our trustee board to help us to continue to support people and families affected by asthma in Medway.

 Our trustee board:

-Clive Johnson, Treasurer and Trustee
+Clive Johnson, MASH Trustee

 Alan spent his career in data security and technology risk, working for international financial organisations in the City.
 Now retired, he is a campaigner for cleaner air in Medway and as a MASH trustee keen to ensure those more vulnerable to air pollution are given the help and information they need.